 Upon acceptance to the College, students must complete the following prerequisites and meet published academic requirements to be eligible to matriculate in the Physician Assistant Program.
 A student is immediately disqualified from the PA Program if he or she fails to meet the academic requirements.

 - Pass all seventy-one (71) credits of prerequisite and liberal arts core curriculum courses with a grade of "C" or better and a grade point average of 3.00.
-A total of three course repeats allowed.
+A total of two course repeats allowed.
 See program plan for list of required and elective courses.
 Once enrolled at Daemen College, all math and science prerequisite courses must be completed at Daemen College.

 - The calculated grade point average (GPA) for the following five 300-level courses (19 credits) must be 3.00 or higher (B):